tinosingh/Code-Health-Check-Prompt/README.md

-### This is A structured prompt framework for running comprehensive, evidence-based code quality audits using AI assistants with ### tool access (like Claude with computer use).
-It turns an LLM into a senior staff engineer conducting a data-driven audit
-### calibrating to the project's own standards, gathering quantitative metrics (file size, git churn, test coverage, lint
-### baselines), then focusing qualitative analysis on the highest-risk areas.
-Outputs a standardized report with prioritized
-### findings, a "Gravity Wells" refactor priority table, and a false positive log to keep signal-to-noise high.
+### Here is a structured prompt framework for running comprehensive, evidence-based code quality audits using AI assistants with tool access (like Claude with computer use).
+It turns an LLM into a senior staff engineer conducting a data-driven audit calibrating to the project's own standards, gathering quantitative metrics (file size, git churn, test coverage, lint baselines), then focusing qualitative analysis on the highest-risk areas.
+Outputs a standardized report with prioritized findings, a "Gravity Wells" refactor priority table, and a false positive log to keep signal-to-noise high. ###

  ---
   Codebase Health & Integrity Audit